dolittle/Studio/Source/DevTool/README.md

 * Show details on overview for each microservice
   * Event store (w/connectionstring)
   * Read models (w/connectionstring)
-* State management with push to client
-  * Workspace state
-  * Running Applications and Microservices state
 * Ability to pause individual microservices (processes)
 * List containers and processes
 * Restart a running process